cubee-cb/linux-vr-compat/FEDORA-WiVRn-Envision.md

 ### Vivecraft
 - Running through Prism Launcher (via COPR repo), with Vivecraft 1.21.1-1.2.5-fabric on Fabric Loader.
     - The Flatpak version does not detect VR when using Envision.
-It does however work with Flatpak WiVRn as long as the appropriate access is granted (see the Fedora Flatpak file for more info)
+It does however work with Flatpak WiVRn as long as the appropriate access is granted (see Fedora Flatpak WiVRn for more info)
 - Seems to work almost perfectly out of the box.
     - Controls, shaders, distant horizons, etc.
 - Full-body tracking (FBT):
     - XRizer does not currently support trackers, so native trackers are non-functional at time of writing.
 They are working on it, though!
     - Using SlimeVR OSC trackers seems to work at first, as the tracking points are visible perfectly within the calibration screen, but calibrating results in all parts being locked to the head's rotation.
-Is this an XRizer issue?
+Is this an XRizer or Vivecraft issue?
         - "Aren't OSC trackers a VRChat thing?"
 Yeah I though so too, but then my trackers appeared in Vivecraft one day after I left it running, and, well, SlimeVR's running on a different device so there's no way it could detect the trackers other than via OSC.
 I guess they added support for them then, maybe because of QuestCraft so they can use FBT too or something.
 Either way, pretty cool!

+### COMPOUND Demo
+- Nothing of note.
+It just works.

 ## Partially working
 These launch, but are unplayable or have serious issues functioning.